playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-dependency-injection/index.md

 >
 > `[Vue warn]: injection "WELCOME_MESSAGE" not found. `
 >
-> This is normal and expected - keep calm and code on.
+> This is normal and expected — keep calm and code on.

 <!-- tabs:end -->

-## Default Values for Optional Values
+## Default Values for Optional Values {#default-values}

 While it's good that our code is now more resilient against missing data, it's not a great user experience to simply have parts of the app missing when said data isn't present.